Australia recognises west Jerusalem as capital of Israel

 Canberra became one of just a few governments around the world to follow US President Donald Trump´s lead and recognise the contested city as Israel´s capital, but Morrison also committed to recognising a future state of Palestine with east Jerusalem as its capital.

-Most foreign nations avoided moving embassies there to prevent inflaming peace talks on the city´s final status -- until Trump unilaterally moved the US embassy there earlier this year.
+Most foreign nations avoided moving embassies there to prevent inflaming peace talks on the city´s final status — until Trump unilaterally moved the United States embassy there earlier this year.

-"We look forward to moving our embassy to west Jerusalem when practical, in support of and after final status of determination," Morrison said, adding that work on a new site for the embassy was under way.
-In the interim, the prime minister said, Australia would establish a defence and trade office in the west of the holy city.

 The prime minister vowed Australia would no longer abstain from UN resolutions he said “attacked” Israel, but would instead oppose them, including the “Jerusalem” resolution, which asks nations not to locate diplomatic missions to the holy city.